getodk/docs/docs/central-users.rst

 If instead of a :guilabel:`See code` link you see text that says :guilabel:`Access revoked`, that App User no longer has access to the server.
 Create a new App User if you need a new QR Code.

-Once you have found the QR Code, you will be able to use it to configure ODK Collect.
-Please see the section on :doc:`importing settings into Collect <collect-import-export>` to learn how to do this.
+Once you have found the QR Code, distribute it to data collectors so they can configure ODK Collect.
+See :doc:`settings QR codes <collect-import-export>` to learn more.

 .. _central-users-app-revoke: